SoftFever/OrcaSlicer/README.markdown

                             (default: 100,100)
         --use-relative-e-distances
-                            Use relative distances for extrusion in GCODE output --z-offset          Additional height in mm to add to vertical coordinates (+/-, default: 0)
+                            Use relative distances for extrusion in GCODE output --no-extrusion      Do not output any E value in GCODE --z-offset          Additional height in mm to add to vertical coordinates (+/-, default: 0)
         --gcode-arcs        Use G2/G3 commands for native arcs (experimental, not supported